CG80499/Attention-only-transformers/README.md

 The model:
  - (Almost) Correctly completes the sequences when the prompt is 12 letters long
  - Never repeats the same token twice in a row even when this is the correct completion
- - Copies first instance of a pattern in out of distribution examples
+ - Copies the first instance of a pattern in out-of-distribution examples

 ## Analysis

-#The second observation is explained by the direct path having negative eigenvalues(-0.9995 using the metric k/|k|).#

-Let's start by looking at first layer attention patterns.
+Let's start by looking at first-layer attention patterns.

 Head 1:<br />
 ![image](https://github.com/CG80499/interpretability_one_layer_transformers/blob/master/images/two_layer_head_1_layer_1.png)<br />